GoodchildTrevor/Ballot_processing/README.md

 # Limitations
 This script is designed to work with specific data structures and functions.
 If the input data or functions are not defined as expected, the script might fail.

+# Consclusion
+This Python script utilizes Pandas and Openpyxl libraries for data cleaning, transformation, and aggregation.
+It processes input data, assigns points based on selections, and exports results to an Excel file.
+The script provides clear and organized data for analysis, while relying on specific structures and functions.
+Further improvements can enhance flexibility and error handling.
+Overall, it showcases Python's capabilities for efficient ballot processing and data analysis.